iifl-logo

 (B) The Company has maintained proper records showing full particulars of intangible assets.

 b.
 The Company does not have a formal policy of physical verification of property plant and equipment.
 In the absence of the information, we are unable to comment on the reasonableness of the frequency.
-As informed to us, the Company has not carried out the physical verification during the year.
+As informed to us, the Company has carried out the physical verification of fixed assets after the close of financial year and no material discrepancies were noted in the exercise conducted by the Company.

 c.
-Based on our examination, we report that the title deeds of immovable properties (other than immovable properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee), disclosed in the financial statements, are held in the name of the Company.
+Based on our examination, we report that the title deeds of immovable properties (other than immovable properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee), disclosed in the of the Company.

 d.
 The Company has not revalued any of its property, plant and equipment (including Right of Use Assets) and intangible assets during the year.

 b.
-The Company has been sanctioned working capital limits in excess of five crore rupees in aggregate, from a bank on the basis of security of current assets.
-In the absence of information with respect to the quarterly returns or statements filed by the Company with such bank we are unable to comment on whether the returns/statements are in agreement with the books of account.
+The Company has been sanctioned working capitallimitsinexcessof aggregate, from banks on the basis of security of current assets.
+In absence of information with respect to quarterly returns or statements filed by the Company with such bank, we are unable to comment on whether the returns/statements are in agreement with the books of account.

 III.
 According to the information and explanation given to us and the records examined by us, the Company has not made any investments, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties during the year, hence reporting under clauses 3 (iii) (a), (b), (c), (d), (e) and (f) is not applicable.